C1araYu/C1araYu.github.io/_pages/about.md

 *Submitted to ICCV 2025, Under Review*

-We propose **POLAR**, a reinforcement learning-based method that formulates layer-wise selection for efficient and stealthy backdoor attacks in federated learning.
+We propose POLAR, a reinforcement learning-based method that formulates layer-wise selection for efficient and stealthy backdoor attacks in federated learning.
 POLAR dynamically adapts to defenses and balances attack success rate with stealthiness.

 ---

 ### W3FedPOSE: A Practical WEB3.0-Based Federated Learning Framework with Privacy, Ownership, Security, and Efficiency

-Peishen Yan, **Kuai Yu**, Yaozhi Zhang, Yulin Sun, Shuang Liang, Yang Hua, Tao Song, Linshan Jiang, Ningxin Hu, Mohammad Reza Haghighat, Bingsheng He, Haibing Guan
+Peishen Yan, Kuai Yu, Yaozhi Zhang, Yulin Sun, Shuang Liang, Yang Hua, Tao Song, Linshan Jiang, Ningxin Hu, Mohammad Reza Haghighat, Bingsheng He, Haibing Guan

 *Submitted to The Web Conference 2024*

-We present **W3FedPOSE**, a practical federated learning framework that integrates Web3.0 technologies.
+We present W3FedPOSE, a practical federated learning framework that integrates Web3.0 technologies.
 It leverages blockchain and smart contracts for secure data ownership and access control, while introducing an explainable, incentive-driven algorithm for efficient and trustworthy collaboration.

 ---